 National David Day is held on September 8 each year to celebrate people bearing the name David.
 The popular masculine name has Biblical Hebrew origins, and its fame stems from King David, a key figure in the Hebrew Bible and Christian, Judaic, and Islamic religious faiths.
 David is an influential figure who appears in the ‘Old Testament’ as Israel’s second king.
 As a child shepherd, David overcame the huge Philistine, Goliath, with a slingshot.
 The Star of David is the symbol of Judaism; hence, the name has special significance in Jewish culture.

 David is a Hebrew name derived from the Hebrew word ‘dod,’ which means ‘beloved’ or ‘uncle.’
 Since the Middle Ages, this name has been used in the United Kingdom and has since spread to become one of the most common names in the world.
 The name has variations in different countries, each with a distinct significance.

 The name is quite popular in Wales and is used to honor Dewi, the patron saint of Wales.
 It is also widely used in Scotland.
 It has been among the most popular names in the English-speaking world for almost a century, peaking at number one in Wales and England in the 1950s and 1960s.
 During the 1970s and 1980s, it was the most popular boy’s name in Spain.

-The American musician David Bowie, David Hume, and the famous explorer David Livingstone are all famous bearers of the name.
+The British musician David Bowie, David Hume, and the famous explorer David Livingstone are all famous bearers of the name.
 David Copperfield is also the name of the protagonist in Charles Dickens’ 1850 semi-autobiographical novel.

 For nearly a century, David has been a popular name in the United States.
 Since 1880, when the Social Security Administration began collecting data, David has been in the top 35 names.
 The popularity of the name David steadily grew until it became the most common boy’s name in America in 1960.
 It remained among the 10 most popular names for boys for the next few decades.